ivoGanev/a-words/README.md

 # A-Words (Altered Words)
-Assistive writing app that can generate random words with provided constraint.
+Assistive writing app that can generate random words with provided constraints.